informeddeno/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -al to list files including hidden files in long format ls -na to list files in long format, with user and IDs displayed numerically and hidden files mkdir -p /tmp/my_first_directory mv move file from one directory to another directory, rename file
+ls -al to list files including hidden files in long format ls -na to list files in long format, with user and IDs displayed numerically and hidden files mkdir -p /tmp/my_first_directory mv move file from one directory to another directory, rename file rm remove file from directory